Max Muncy Player Props: Dodgers vs. Cardinals

 Max Muncy At The Plate

-- Muncy has 18 hits and an OBP of .424, both of which lead Los Angeles hitters this season.
+- Muncy has 19 hits and an OBP of .430, both of which are tops among Los Angeles hitters this season.

-- He ranks 90th in batting average, seventh in on base percentage, and first in slugging among qualifying batters in MLB play.
+- Among qualified hitters in MLB play, he ranks 97th in batting average, sixth in on-base percentage, and first in slugging.

+- Muncy has picked up a hit in 50.0% of his 24 games this year, with multiple hits in 25.0% of them.

-- Muncy has had at least one RBI in 43.5% of his games this season (10 of 23), with more than one RBI four times (17.4%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Muncy has had an RBI in 10 games this season (41.7%), including four multi-RBI outings (16.7%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.